Efficiently Seeking Flat Minima for Better Generalization in Fine-Tuning Large Language Models and Beyond: Method

-The optimization processes of Flat-LoRA and SAM are identical, as both require two gradient computations within an iteration.
-To enhance optimization efficiency, we propose Efficient Flat-LoRA (EFlat-LoRA), which estimates the subsequent perturbation ${\mathbf{E}}^\mathbf{B}$ in Eq.~\eqref{equ:EB} by maintaining an Exponential Moving Average (EMA) of previous perturbations as follows:
+The optimization processes of FMLoRA also require two gradient computations per iteration.
+To enhance optimization efficiency, we propose Efficient FMLoRA (EFMLoRA), which estimates the subsequent perturbation ${\mathbf{E}}^\mathbf{B}$ in Eq.~\eqref{equ:EB} by maintaining an Exponential Moving Average (EMA) of previous perturbations as follows: